-We now generate sequences of length $10$ with randomly initialized GPT-2 language models \citep{radford2019language}, using each initialization to generate one sequence, and we measure the frequency with which each sequence is generated.
-We provide estimated generation probabilities by Kolmogorov complexity in \cref{app:init_lm} where we see again that low-complexity sequences are assigned exponentially higher probabilities.
+We now generate sequences of length $10$ with randomly initialized GPT-2 models \citep{radford2019language}, using each initialization to generate one sequence, and we measure the frequency with which each sequence is generated.
+We compare generation probabilities against complexity in \cref{app:init_lm} where we see again that low-complexity sequences are assigned exponentially higher probabilities.
 Here, we compare (1) the uniform distribution over sequences, (2) randomly initialized GPT-2, as well as (3) pre-trained GPT-2 models.
-We see that whereas the uniform distribution lacks any preference for low-complexity sequences, randomly initialized parameters induce a structured distribution over sequences, and pre-trained checkpoints exhibit an even stronger preference for low complexity as they are trained on structured text.
-We can also use the randomly initialized language models to perform next element prediction by estimating the probabilities they assign to the next element in a sequence given having correctly generated the previous terms.
+We see that randomly initialized parameters induce a structured distribution over sequences, and pre-trained checkpoints exhibit an even stronger preference for low complexity as they are trained on structured text.
+We can also use randomly initialized language models to perform next element prediction by estimating the probabilities they assign to the next element in a sequence given having correctly generated the previous terms.
 While Wolpert's no free lunch theorem \citep{wolpert1996lack} ensures that the average completion accuracy over all possible length $10$ bitstrings is exactly $0.5$, we verify in \cref{app:init_lm} that randomly initialized networks can be used for sequence completion when the sequence has low complexity.